DSAISummerCamp/dscamp_public/README.md

-**Topics:** Biological and Artificial Neural Networks, Splines and Nonlinear Regression, Artificial Neural Network Structure(s); Convolutional Networks
+**Topics:** Biological and Artificial Neural Networks, Splines and Nonlinear Regression, Artificial Neural Network Structure(s)

 **Objectives:** At the conclusion of the unit, students will be able to